Mad Man Pondo

 Kevin Canady (born June 24, 1969) is an American professional wrestler better known by his ring name Mad Man Pondo.
 Best known for his hardcore wrestling style, Canady has wrestled for various wrestling promotions, including Independent Wrestling Association Mid-South, Combat Zone Wrestling, Big Japan Pro Wrestling, and Juggalo Championship Wrestling.
-He is also the owner of IWA East Coast, and is currently employed by Juggalo Championship Wrestling.
+He is also the owner of IWA East Coast, and was formerly employed by Juggalo Championship Wrestling.
+He was released from JCW in August after an incident involving himself and Mickie knuckles caused significant injury to a fellow opponent by way of negligence.

-In his professional wrestling career, Canady is a five-time Heavyweight champion having won the IWA Mid-South Heavyweight Championship once, JCW Heavyweight Championship twice, the XCW Pro Wrestling Heavyweight Championship once, and MPW Heavyweight Championship once.
+In his professional wrestling career, Canady is a five-time Heavyweight champion having won the IWA Mid-South Heavyweight Championship once, JCW Heavyweight Championship three times, the XCW Pro Wrestling Heavyweight Championship once, and MPW Heavyweight Championship once.
 In addition to these championships, he has won the CZW Iron Man Championship once, IWA Mid-South Hardcore Championship twice, IWA Mid-South Tag Team Championship once with Ian Rotten, and JCW Tag Team Championship twice with Necro Butcher.
 Canady is also the 2003 IWA Mid-South King of the Deathmatch Tournament winner and 2006 IWA Mid-South Double Death Tag Team Tournament winner with 2 Tuff Tony.